Bricklou/kubestro/docs/first-thoughs/README.md

 3. **Game manager**: A game manager will be the dedicated implementation to manage gate servers.
 Let's say we want to add a new game server, we will have to create a new game manager for it.
 This game manager will be registered to the core and will also provide frontend files to extend the interface.

 > ![INFO] At the moment, I am only thinking about deploying to Kubernetes.
 But
 > depending on how things evolves, I might also consider other backends like
 > Docker/Podman.

-From the explaination above, this should give something like this:
+From the explanation above, this should give something like this:

 ```mermaid
 architecture-beta